AQA Biology Cells Revision Notes

 Master AQA Biology Cells using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Cells are the basic structural and functional units of all living organisms.
-They can be classified into prokaryotic and eukaryotic cells, each with distinct characteristics and functions.
+They can be prokaryotic or eukaryotic, with eukaryotic cells containing membrane-bound organelles.
+Understanding the structure and function of cells is essential for studying biology.

 Key Concepts